 Those who choose not to separate from the baby should take extra precautions.
 These include regular hand washing and wearing a cloth face covering when within 2 meters of the newborn.

 The WHO still encourage mothers with COVID-19 to hold and breastfeed their babies because this close connection is essential for newborns.
 They also encourage mothers to share a room with their babies.
 However, these women must follow strict safety procedures.

-The hospital staff will care for pregnant women with COVID-19 according to the procedures the facility has in place for other people with COVID-19.
-This may include staying in private rooms, away from other people.
+The hospital staff will care for pregnant women with COVID-19 according to the procedures that the facility has in place for other people with COVID-19.
+These may involve staying in private rooms, away from other people.

-Experts generally recommend that women breastfeed as much as possible.
-But women with COVID-19 might worry about passing the virus on to their infants.
+Experts generally recommend that women breastfeed as much as possible, but those with COVID-19 might worry about passing the virus on to the infant.

-However, the CDC state that researchers did not find SARS-CoV-2 in the breast milk of women with COVID-19.
+However, the CDC state that evidence suggests that SARS-CoV-2 is not present in the breast milk of women with COVID-19.

-However, women with COVID-19 must take precautions to ensure they do not transmit the virus to their baby when breastfeeding.
+Despite this, women with COVID-19 should take precautions to ensure that they do not transmit the virus to the baby when breastfeeding.
 Women who plan to breastfeed should wear a face mask and disinfect their hands before touching the baby.

-COVID-19 is such a new disease that there is not yet much data about how it affects pregnant women, their fetuses, their newborns, and the future health status of these infants and their mothers.
+COVID-19 is a new disease, and there are limited data about how it affects pregnant women, fetuses, newborns, and the future health status of these individuals.

-The limited data available suggests that pregnant women do not pass SARS-CoV-2 to their babies in the womb, in amniotic fluid, or breast milk.
+The limited data available suggest that SARS-CoV-2 does not pass to babies in the womb, in amniotic fluid, or in breast milk.

 Anyone concerned about how COVID-19 might affect their health or their child’s heath can talk to their healthcare provider for up-to-date information and reassurance.